LLNL/Silo/docs/Chapter2-Section0.md

 * **Description:**

   If checksums are enabled, whenever Silo writes data, it will compute checksums on the data in memory and store these checksums with the data in the file.
-  Note that during a write call, in no circumstance will Silo re-read data written to confirm it was written correctly (e. g. it gets back what it wrote).
+  Note that during a write call, in no circumstance will Silo re-read data written to confirm it was written correctly (e.g. it gets back what it wrote).
   In other words, Silo will not detect checksum errors on writes.
   It will detect checksum errors only on reads, only if checksums were actually computed and stored with the data when it was written and only when checksums are indeed enabled.

   If checksums are enabled, whenever Silo reads data `AND` the data it is reading has checksums stored in the file, it will compute and compare checksums.
   If the checksums computed on read do not agree with the checksums stored in the file, the Silo call resulting in the data read will fail.
   The error, E_CHECKSUM, will be set (See "DBShowErrors" on page 2-11).
   Note that because checksums are not checked on write, there is no foolproof way to detect whether a read has failed because the data was corrupted when it was originally written or because the read itself has failed.

   Checksum checks are supported `ONLY` on the HDF5 driver.
   The PDB driver `DOES` NOT support checksum checks.